AkiraBrahe/BTX_ExpansionPack/ATTRIBUTION.md

 # Third-Party Licenses

-This mod incorporates code and/or concepts from the following open-source projects, each licensed under the MIT License:
+This mod incorporates code and/or concepts from the following open-source projects, each licensed under the MIT or LGPL licenses:

 ## BTX_CAC_Compatibility *(CAC-C)*